-The mirrors are supplied housed in a case to ensure safe transport.
-Within the case are the mirrors with insertion tools fitted.
+The mirrors are supplied housed in a protective case to ensure safe transport.
+Within the case are the mirrors with their insertion tools fitted.
 The fitting of the mirrors is a relatively simple process which should provide no problems if handled with care.
 The procedure is as follows:

-- Loosen the three clamp screws on the optical head and, using the cavity adjustment screw increase the separation between the main body of the interferometer and the differential assembly to about 100mm. - Remove one mirror from the protective case.
-The mirror should have an insertion tool fitted over the reflective surface (it is a push fit and should be quite tight). - Holding by the insertion tool screw the mirror cell into the threaded hole on the inner side of the main body of the instrument, facing the differential assembly.
+- Loosen the three clamp screws on the optical head and, using the cavity adjustment screw increase the separation between the main body of the interferometer and the differential assembly to about its maximum. - Open the protective case to reveal the mirror insertion tools fitted over the mirrors (they are a push fit and should be quite tight). - Using the mirror insertion tool lift one of the mirrors from the case. - Holding by the insertion tool screw the mirror cell into the threaded hole on the inner side of the main body of the instrument, facing the differential assembly.
 Take care when locating the screw threads on the mirror cell to those in the instrument that they do not become crossed.
 The mirror cell should screw in smoothly.
-Do not overtighten. - Carefully remove the insertion tool, by gently pulling and turning clockwise, and repeat the procedure with the other mirror, fitting it to the differential assembly, facing the first mirror.
+Do not overtighten.

+• Remove the insertion tool and repeat the procedure with the other mirror, fitting it to the differential assembly, facing the first mirror.
 Replace the insertion tools in the case for safe keeping.